Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells: Results

 \subsection{Structural optimization and band alignment at ideal and defective TiO$_2$-MAPI and MAPI-Cu$_2$O interfaces}

 The optimized atomic coordinates of the bulk materials are used to construct the interface models MAPI@TiO$_2$ and MAPI@Cu$_2$O. For the former interface, a $\pi/4$ rotated orientation of MAPI around $c$-axis is preferred to acquire a better fit.
-The remaining mismatch was then eliminated by lattice scaling of the first material.
+The remaining mismatch was then eliminated by lattice scaling of the absorber.
 In order to consistently simulate thicker films as in the experimental devices, the first oxide layers were fixed during the relaxation in both interface structures.

 Initially, ideal systems are considered.
 Following relaxations, the PDOS is determined, summing up contributions from the two materials.
-The upper plots of Figs.\ \ref{MAPI_TiO2} and \ref{MAPI_Cu2O} show the relative shifts of the band gaps, corresponding to the ETL and HTL functionalities.
+Using the procedures outlined in Refs. \cite{doi:10.1021/jz501127k,doi:10.1021/jz501869f,C5CP05466D}, the upper plots of Fig.\ \ref{MAPI_oxide} show the relative shifts of the band gaps, corresponding to the ETL and HTL functionalities.
 Small band offsets are evidenced for the conduction band for interface $I_1$ and for the valence band in case of interface $I_2$, in accordance with band diagram in Fig.\ \ref{refPSCstruct}.

 Introducing vacancies a strong doping effect is observed in the IDLs, with either $n$- or $p$-type character depending on the impurity type.
 For the oxides, $V_{\rm O}$ create donor centers, while $V_{\rm Ti}$ and $V_{\rm Cu}$ provide acceptors.
 Similarly, for MAPI, $V_{\rm I}$ induce an $n$-type character, while $V_{\rm Pb}$ introduce a $p$-type character.
 The different disorder realizations can render slightly different outcomes in the PDOS analysis, depending on their relative position and the proximity to the interface.
 However, the 20 cases considered for each vacancy type present a consistent trend.
-A careful inspection of Fig.\ \ref{MAPI_TiO2} shows that MAPI PDOS is shifted in opposite directions for $V_{\rm I}$ and $V_{\rm Pb}$, followed by a similar effect observed for TiO$_2$ when $V_{\rm Ti}$ or $V_{\rm O}$ are present.
+A careful inspection of Fig.\ \ref{MAPI_oxide}(a) shows that MAPI PDOS is shifted in opposite directions for $V_{\rm I}$ and $V_{\rm Pb}$, followed by a similar effect observed for TiO$_2$ when $V_{\rm Ti}$ or $V_{\rm O}$ are present.
 High defect concentrations can enhance the band offsets or can even locally reverse the band alignment.
-The same behavior is evidenced for the MAPI@Cu$_2$O interface in Fig.\ \ref{MAPI_Cu2O}.
+The same behavior is evidenced for the MAPI@Cu$_2$O interface in Fig.\ \ref{MAPI_oxide}(b).
+In addition, the surface terminations of the two slabs can play a role in the charge collection as revealed in a recent study \cite{BAYANI2026109366}.